pangtsu/Rensselaer-e-trade-Dashboard/README.md

 ## Installation

-- Install dependencies using `npm install`
+- Install dependencies using `npm install` in the project root, frontend, and server directories.

 - cd into the server directory, and run